The airshow is free to attend.

 Take a family selfie – This helps if you lose your child or friends and can help describe what they were wearing and what they look like.
 It helps our security teams try to locate any missing person quickly.

-Please check at the Customer Information and Welfare point to see if your property has been handed in.
+Please check at the Customer Information and Welfare point (Key 3 on the map) to see if your property has been handed in.
 You can also visit the TLC Welfare page.
-(Locations will be added soon)

 Yes, at each toilet bank there will be baby changing facilites.